 To provide a rich contemporary prayer and liturgical experience for students

-Our Mission focus for 2015 was to provide a rich contemporary prayer and liturgical experience for students.
-Professional learning focused on introducing Lectio Divina and Scriptural Story Telling.
+Our Mission focus for 2016 was to provide a rich contemporary prayer and liturgical experience for students.
+Professional learning focused on explaining and understanding parts of a liturgy.

 To improve the mental health and wellbeing of students.